Washpool National Park in northern New South Wales, and adjacent Gibraltar Range National Park, form part of the Gondwana Rainforests of Australia.

 If you don’t want to do the entire 8.5km circuit, you could just do the 900m short loop.
 Or for a slightly longer walk, start the hike along Coombadjha Creek (clock-wise) and walk to Summit Falls.
 That’s 2.9km one-way.

 There are a number of camping options in Washpool National Park and also in Gibraltar Range National Park.
 We camped at Mulligans Campground, a beautiful spot.
+For other walks and lookouts in Washpool and Gibraltar Range National Park, read my guide to both national parks.

 If you love rainforest hikes, trails in Springbrook National Park in the Gold Coast Hinterland take you past waterfalls, glowworm caves and towering basalt cliffs.
+Lamington National Park is equally, if not more, stunning.

 Mount Kaputar National Park offers some stunning hikes with brilliant views into the surrounding farm country.